robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 ### Exemplification

-In this example, I'm going to model how to give a sanction to a pupil who is not doing what I have asked.
-I want you to imagine that I'm teaching a year 10 science class.
+In this example, I’m going to model how to give a sanction to a pupil who is not doing what I have asked.
+I want you to imagine that I’m teaching a year 10 science class.
 Pupils are working on an independent writing task, comparing two different models of the atom.
-I've provided lots of support and guidance to ensure that the pupils have the knowledge and skills to attempt this task.
+I’ve provided lots of support and guidance to ensure that the pupils have the knowledge and skills to attempt this task.
 The expectation is, therefore, that pupils are silent and remain focused on the task with pen to paper, and this has been shared with the pupils.
 If they have a